shopware/docs/products/extensions/b2b-components/employee-management/concept/entities-and-schema.md

 ## Entities

-### Company
+### BusinessPartner

-The company entity contains additional B2B company data and therefore extends the basic storefront customer.
-Companies are used to pool employees, roles and global settings.
+The business partner entity contains additional B2B company data and therefore extends the basic storefront customer.
+Business partners are used to pool employees, roles and global settings.

 ### Employee

-The employee entity represents a separate login for the same company customer / B2B business partner.
-Employees act on behalf of the associated company, e.g., to place orders.
+The employee entity represents a separate login for the same business partner.
+Employees act on behalf of the associated business partner, e.g., to place orders.
 An employee can have a role assigned.

 ### Role